 Franklin

 Franklin is a scenic historic town on the banks of the Allegheny River and French Creek in Northwestern Pennsylvania.
 As the County Seat of Venango County, Franklin City has a rich history dating back to colonial times, when it was the strategic setting of four frontier forts.
 In the heart of Venango County, Franklin sits against a panoramic backdrop of rolling hills and miles of richly forested valleys, making the region a recreational and visual delight.
-But it's more than the history that you'll love about the town.

 Franklin city